How to Create CPA Landing Pages that Convert

 Create Captivating Headlines

 It’s estimated that 8 out of 10 people will read headline copy – great news!
 But from there, only 2 out of 10 will actually continue to read the rest.
 Consumers decide within a split second whether they should continue reading, or flip back to the task they were addressing before navigating to your landing page.

-From a design perspective, remember to check the design of your landing page from different screen resolutions and sizes, ensuring that your headline remains above the fold and is legible no matter what type of set up a consumer may have.
+From a design perspective, remember to check the design of your landing page from different screen resolutions and sizes.
+This ensures that your headline remains above the fold and is legible no matter what type of setup a consumer may have.